Along the River

 His heart was certainly engaged, far more than it ever had been in the company of a lady, though her own feelings were less certain.
 She appeared to enjoy his company, there was an ease of conversation and good humour between them which had risen from their first acquaintance in London.
 But how far such accommodation extended into her mind and heart was quite another matter.

-If she were unattached, he would be more able to show her the degree of his attentiveness towards her, the heart felt delight he experienced whenever he held the pleasure of being in her company, the deprivation experienced when they were parted.
-From the earliest moments of their acquaintance, his initial feelings of pity at her situation had borne away into an admiration of her courage for enduring such conditions with a composure which shielded her more vulnerable self.
+If she were unattached, he would be more able to show her the degree of his attentiveness towards her, the heartfelt delight he experienced whenever he held the pleasure of being in her company, the deprivation felt when they were parted.
+From the earliest moments of their acquaintance, his initial feelings of pity at her situation had been borne away into an admiration of her courage for enduring such conditions with a composure which shielded her more vulnerable self.

-As he spent more time in her presence, this admiration grew, coming on so gradually into a depth of feeling which he now felt to such an extent that he could not fix upon the spot, or the look, or the words which lay the foundation.
+As he spent more time in her presence, this admiration grew, coming on gradually into a depth of feeling which he now felt to such an extent that he could not fix upon the spot, or the look, or the words which had laid the foundation.
 He had been in the middle before he knew that he had begun.
-Her beauty he had not early withstood, too caught by the uncommonly intelligent beautiful expression in her fine eyes to argue himself into believing that there was hardly a good feature in her face.
-Nor did he allow himself to find a failure of symmetry in her form, acknowledging to himself soon after their first meeting that her figure was light and pleasing.

 Elizabeth's disposition yesterday had enabled him to achieve a partial success in that endeavour, but until she agreed to his proposal he could not come to know such a feeling again.
 In but a few days she would be recovered and able to return to her husband and his estate, where he dared not speculate what she would find herself enduring, lest he be forced to break the vow which he had made to her and his cousin regarding the level of injury he would inflict upon the Earl, should the occasion arise in which he would be able to do so.